ashirt-ops/ashirt-deployments/eks/README.md

 1. helm (homebrew)
 1. [sql-migrate](https://github.com/rubenv/sql-migrate)

-## Fresh Start
+## Prerequisites

-These are instructions for deploying ASHIRT from an empty AWS account.
-If you are re-installing make sure to clean up any exisiting infrastructure in the eks cluster that may conflict.
+These are instructions assume you already have:
+- An AWS account
+- EKS cluster already provisioned
+- A public domain in route53
+- ACM certificates for this domain

+The above can be created in the AWS console, or your automation tool of choice.
+In this doc `EKS` and `k8s` may be used interchangeably to refer to this EKS deployment.
+This acts as a base deployment, and does not cover common requirements such as CKMS, load balander logging, etc.

 ### Infrastructure Setup

-Login to your aws console and go [here](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#Images:visibility=public-images;source=amazon/amazon-eks-node;ownerAlias=amazon;creationDate=%3E2019-09-01T00:00-07:00;sort=desc:creation_date).
-This should list the latest amis for the EKS nodes published by aws.
-Choose the latest version and copy ami to us-west-2 region with " Encrypt target EBS snapshots" enabled. take note of the new ami-id.

-*NOTE - this doc uses ashirt for cluster names.
-Make sure to substitude for apant where applicable (eks, rds, s3, iam, etc.)

-- Create a new Security group which only allows 3306 traffic from 192.168.0.0/16 (VPC Ips) (Keep a note of this)
-- Also create a new [Encryption](https://us-west-2.console.aws.amazon.com/kms/home?region=us-west-2#/kms/keys) key and set it to "auto rotate" also.
-Grant key usage to your k8s node group.
-Once you have roles setup for s3 usage etc make sure to add those roles here too.

-Create s3 bucket {{EVIDENCE_BUCKET_NAME}} (ensure encryption and logging is setup) *TODO: automate?*
-Create a role named ashirt-k8s-s3 with the following policy:
+Create s3 bucket {{EVIDENCE_BUCKET_NAME}} (ensure encryption and logging is setup) Create an IAM role named `ashirt-k8s-s3` with the following policy:

 ```
 {